Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/5/en.md

    - In order to be eligible to play in the tournament, a player must either:
      - Have the flag of any of the ten [ASEAN member states](https://asean.org/asean/asean-member-states/) (![][flag_BN] Brunei Darussalam, ![][flag_KH] Cambodia, ![][flag_ID] Indonesia, ![][flag_LA] Laos, ![][flag_MY] Malaysia, ![][flag_MM] Myanmar, ![][flag_PH] The Phillipines, ![][flag_SG] Singapore, ![][flag_TH] Thailand, or ![][flag_VN] Vietnam) displayed on their profile, ***or***
      - Be in possession of a valid primary national identity document (i.e. passport or ID card) issued by one of the aforementioned countries.
-2. To ensure valid and serious registrations, every registered player will be checked by the Tournament Management and screened by osu!'s Tournament Staff.
+2. To ensure that all incoming registrations are serious and valid, every registered player will be checked in detail by the Tournament Management.
-3. The list of players who have passed the screening and are able to compete in the tournament will be published after the Registration Phase has ended.
+3. The list of players who are deemed to be eligible to compete in the tournament will be published by the Tournament Management after the Registration phase has ended.
 4. Testplayers, referees, and mappool selectors may not participate as players in this tournament.

 ### Round-specific rules